RadioAstronomySoftwareGroup/pyradiosky/README.md

   - conversion between RA/Dec and Azimuth/Elevation including calculating full
   polarization coherencies in Az/El.

+# File formats

+pyradiosky supports reading in catalogs from several formats, including VO Table files, text files, [FHD](https://github.com/EoRImaging/FHD) catalog files and SkyH5 files and supports writing to SkyH5 and text files.
+SkyH5 is an HDF5-based file format defined by the pyradiosky team, a full description is in the [SkyH5 memo](docs/references/skyh5_memo.pdf).

 # Community Guidelines
 Contributions to this package to add new file formats or address any of the issues in the [issue log](https://github.com/RadioAstronomySoftwareGroup/pyradiosky/issues)